Taking Care of Our Nation's Heroes. It's Who We Are. It's What We Do.

 While we no longer administer the TRICARE program, we are still On a Mission to Serve® the deserving military and Veteran population.
 As such, we are pleased to continue providing behavioral health services to the U.S. Marine Corps through the DSTRESS Line as well as handling patient appointing at various military clinics.

-TriWest Healthcare Alliance has the privilege of serving our nation’s heroes as the partner of the Department of Veterans Affairs (VA) in administering community health care programs, such as the Patient-Centered Community Care Program (PC3) and Veterans Choice Program (VCP).
+TriWest Healthcare Alliance has had the privilege of serving our nation’s heroes as the partner of the Department of Veterans Affairs (VA) in administering community health care programs, such as the Patient-Centered Community Care Program (PC3) and Veterans Choice Program (VCP).
 Starting in 2013, TriWest served the community health care needs of Veterans in 28 states and the Paciﬁc.
 Today, TriWest is honored to serve the health care needs of Veterans in all 50 states, as well as American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

-The PC3/VCP are intended to enhance access to health care services for Veterans through “one network,” a consolidated civilian provider network available to supplement care delivered through VA medical facilities.
+The community health care programs are intended to enhance access to health care services for Veterans through “one network,” a consolidated civilian provider network available to supplement care delivered through VA medical facilities.
 The programs cover all medical and surgical services, behavioral health, primary care services, including routine diagnostic tests and radiology, and laboratory and preventive services.

-In September 2018, VA asked TriWest to quickly stand up a provider network, claims processing and payment, medical administrative management, and customer services support of PC3/VCP across the entire nation on an interim basis, until the next generation of VA community care is implemented.
+In September 2018, VA asked TriWest to quickly stand up a provider network, claims processing and payment, medical administrative management, and customer services support of Veteran community health care across the entire nation on an interim basis, until the next generation of VA community care is implemented.
 As a result, TriWest expanded services provided and is now enhancing access to community care for Veterans nationwide.
 Starting on July 29, 2019, portions of the geography will be transitioned over time to Optum as they begin to implement the next generation of this work for Regions 1, 2 and 3.

 We will leverage our experience, knowledge and respect of military culture, our unparalleled provider network, our award-winning innovations in health care program management and our best-in-class customer service to continue On a Mission to Serve®, as we have done from the inception of our company.